datacertlab/DataCertLab-Free-Notes/AWS/AWS Certified AI Practitioner (AIF-C01)/README.md

 **A sensible target:** aim for 80% or better on the official practice test before you book.
 That leaves room for the real exam to be a little harder than practice, and for one domain to go badly.

----

-*This overview is built from the official AWS exam guide (version 1.1, 30 April 2026) and from measuring AWS's own official practice test for this exam.
-It describes the exam, not its content — nothing here is a recalled or reproduced exam question.*